demidko/library/README.md

 ## Deploy

 Create GitHub release with source code.
-Then, tell the world where to get your library, for example:
+Then, tell the world where to get your library:

 ```kotlin
 repositories {